A Hub for Wilderness Research

 All researchers must obtain the necessary permits through either:

 - The Detroit Ranger District of the US Forest Service.
 The recommended timeline is 6 months in advance.
-Contact: Cheryl Friesen, Science Liaison at the Forest Service, cheryl.friesen@usda.gov.
+Contact information available upon request.

 - Opal Creek Ancient Forest Center.
 Joining Opal Creek’s existing permit with the Forest Service may be possible for initial scouting trips and/or first field seasons depending on the topic and scope of research.